Syncano/website/_posts/2014-10-09-getting-started-swift-playground.markdown

 <p>To create a custom header view, use the same code you used to create a label with one of the background colors we used earlier:</p>

-{% highlight javascript linenos %}class Delegate : NSObject, UITableViewDelegate {
+{% highlight javascript linenos=table %}class Delegate : NSObject, UITableViewDelegate {
 &nbsp; func tableView(tableView: UITableView, heightForRowAtIndexPath indexPath: NSIndexPath) -> CGFloat {
 &nbsp; &nbsp; return 44
 &nbsp; }